 Carnlough Harbour – Braavos

-The picturesque harbour of Carnlough village is a wonderfully photogenic spot, and well worth a visit.
+The picturesque harbour of Carnlough village is a photogenic spot, and well worth a visit.
 It’s a good spot from where to take cruises, go fishing, or simply watch the fishing boats go about their business.

 Galboly – Runestone, Vale of Arryn